sprylab/purple-docs/source/tracking/appboy.rst

 |                       |                        |                       |                        |                       |
 +-----------------------+------------------------+-----------------------+------------------------+-----------------------+

+.. note:: Due to compatibility with older versions we keep the previous name as the identifier in the config.

 Actions
 *******

-Appboy supports tracking of action events.
-The actual value sent to Appboy is configured through template with the key :code:`action`.
+Braze supports tracking of action events.
+The actual value sent to Braze is configured through template with the key :code:`action`.

 Views
 *****

-Appboy does not support view events.
+Braze does not support view events.

 Purchases
 *********

-Appboy supports tracking of purchase events.
+Braze supports tracking of purchase events.
 Purchase events cannot be configured (besides enabling/disabling the whole event) and always the track the product id, currency code and price.

 Attributes
 **********

-Appboy supports storing attributes per user.
+Braze supports storing attributes per user.
 The name of the attribute can be configured through the :code:`name` template.

 Event parameters
 ****************

-Appboy does not support sending custom parameters.
+Braze does not support sending custom parameters.

 Configuration Example
 #####################